Resources for UT Austin Faculty

-General Information Catalog (PDF), Appendix D: It is the policy of the University of Texas at Austin to provide an educational and working environment for its students, faculty, and staff that is free from sex discrimination and sexual harassment.
-In accordance with federal and state law, the University prohibits discrimination on the basis of sex, including sexual harassment.
-Sex discrimination and sexual harassment will not be tolerated, and individuals who engage in such conduct will be subject to disciplinary action.
-The University encourages students, faculty members, staff members, and visitors to promptly report sex discrimination and sexual harassment.
+General Information Catalog, Appendix D: It is the policy of The University of Texas at Austin ("University") to provide an educational and working environment for its students, faculty, and staff that is free from sex and gender discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence (including domestic violence and dating violence), and stalking.
+In accordance with federal and state law, the University prohibits discrimination on the basis of sex and gender and prohibits sexual harassment, sexual assault, sexual misconduct, interpersonal violence, and stalking.

 The DoS Faculty-in-Residence Program supports collaborative relationships between academic affairs and student affairs and encourages partnerships between the units on projects that support the university mission.
 Faculty-in-Residence participants are selected by the dean of students and assigned to an individual unit within the Office of the Dean of Students; these appointments may be assigned on a semester or yearly basis.
 For more information, contact Student Judicial Services (SJS) at 512-471-2841.